droqen/23-08Blue/02_packgames/maze_plan/README.md

 * I spent an hour or so on this.
 It looks and feels good, let's move on soon.

-* I spent 10-20 minutes cleaning up the project a little.
+* I spent 10-20 minutes cleaning up the project a little, and spawning a cube map

 ## Raycast movement - can it possibly feel good, or will it feel awkward and weird...?
 Let's find out.

+i already have a hook for this in the server. i'm now spawning a collidery cube map... let's start raycasting

+* It only took about 15 minutes to get this working!
+It's not the best, the feedback is a bit weird.
+But hey, it *does* work.